sergiotoscanodiaz/Radical-Human-Space-Battle/README.md

 # Presentation

 The purpose of this project made with Phaser and Socket.io is to know how socket.io works.

+# Game

-The game consists about a battle between humans in the space.
+*Radical Human Space Battle* consists about a battle between humans in the space.
 The human who has more stars collected wins.

 # Menu